fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 firewall is talking to a device in another enterprise or behind a different firewall.

-This problem is not unique to webRTC media of course.
+This problem is not unique to WebRTC media of course.
 It is common practice for enterprise administrators to block outbound UDP through the corporate firewall.
 This is for several reasons: